 1. Get a Labour Market Opinion (LMO) from your future employer

-The first step is for your employer to send an application for an LMO to Human Resources and Skills Development Canada/Service Canada (HRSDC/SC).
-If all the HRSDC/SC LCP requirements are met, your employer will be issued a positive LMO.
+The first step is for your employer to submit a request and applicable fee for an LMO to Employment and Social Development Canada/Service Canada (ESDC/SC).
+If all the ESDC/SC LCP requirements are met, your employer will be issued a positive LMO.

 The positive LMO confirms that:

 - there is a need for this job in Canada and the employer can proceed to hire a foreign worker to do it; and

 - the wages and working conditions offered by the employer meet provincial employment standards and are equivalent to the wages paid to Canadians in the same occupation.

 ESDC/SC will advise your employer to send you a copy of the positive LMO and the employment contract.

 2. Sign a written contract with your future employer

 You and your employer must sign a written employment contract.